 Job Bank is a federal site that allows users to job search and explore labour market information.
 Select the drop-down menu for search options.

 This Government of Canada site includes projections of future hiring trends for nearly 300 occupational groups across the workforce.
 The latest projections cover the 2015 to 2024 period.

-Detailed industry reports for Canada, US and globally.
+Detailed industry reports for Canada, the U.S., and globally.
 Browse reports by industry sector or company.

 Salary Information (Canadian)

 - Click on “Get a free salary report”

 - The tool generates a personalized pay snapshot, based on years of relevant work experience, primary responsibilities, education, city, type of employer, and more.